 Action-based delivery campaigns or event-triggered campaigns are very effective for transactional or achievement-based messages.
 Instead of sending your campaign on certain days, you can trigger them to send after a user completes a certain event.
-Listed below are the steps for setting up an event-based schedule:
+The following lists the steps for setting up an event-based schedule:

-Action-based delivery is not available for Canvas steps with in-app messages.
+Action-based delivery is not available for Canvas components with in-app messages.
 These steps must be scheduled.

 - Starting a session

 - Purchasing an item

 - Interacting with News Feed cards (see Braze’s Campaign Connector)

 - Entering a location